There's strictly no warranty for the correctness of this text. You use any of the information provided here at your own risk.

 Now put these three files into a directory, then do

-chmod +x setup.py
+chmod +x setup.pyand after that

 ./setup.py build